How to start an e-commerce business and website

 What weight and size will your product be?

-However, take into consideration that storage and shipping will cost more – and how much of that you should pass on to your customer.
+However, take into consideration that storage and shipping will cost more, and think about how much of that you should pass on to your customer.

 Type of purchase

 Is your product likely to be a repeat purchase for your customers, or is it a one-off?
-Is the product seasonal, such as sunscreen or BBQ equipment?
+Is the product seasonal, such as sunscreen or barbecue equipment?

 Shipping and storage

-Product dimensions will play heavily into shipping and storage costs.
-But it’s also worth considering whether your potential product has any other unique factors that you must take into account.
+Product dimensions will play heavily into shipping and storage costs, but it’s also worth considering whether your product needs special packaging or handling.

 Perhaps your product needs to be refrigerated or is particularly fragile.
-Account for these details so that you can plan and cost accordingly.
+Account for these details so that you can plan and price accordingly.

 Price